Developer

 What value does Teamwork Graph provide?

-• Scalability: Easily integrate new tools and data sources as organizational needs evolve.
+• Scale integrations: Easily add new tools and data sources as needs evolve

-While Teamwork Graph operates behind the scenes as part of the platform, users feel its impact in many ways, such as through:
+While Teamwork Graph operates behind the scenes as part of the platform, users experience its value through features like unified search, intelligent recommendations, cross-tool analytics, and seamless workflows that span multiple applications.

 Rate this page: